tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/README.md

 </br> 2.
 Copy the "flat-l2vpn-juniper"  folder into the package folder for your NSO enviroment.
 Follow the **Installation** section of that repository to install the "flat-l2vpn-juniper" package.

 </br> 3.
-Using the juniper config systax stated in the above example, use NSO cli to config the commands and use ***commit dry-run outformat xml*** to get the configuration template and replace the required parameters with input variable.
+Using the juniper config syntax stated in the above example, use NSO cli to config the commands and use ***commit dry-run outformat xml*** to get the configuration template and replace the required parameters with input variable.

 </br> 4.
 Save the config templete inside ***~/ncs-run/packages/flat-l2vpn-juniper/templates*** folder as ***cisco-flat-L2vpn-fp-junos-p2p-l2circuit-template.xml***.
 </br> This file has been added with this repository.